AgroOmni: A Large-Scale Multi-view Agricultural Dataset for Cross-Scale Multimodal Reasoning: Reproducibility and Implementation Details

 \subsection{Hardware and Environment}

-All experiments, including training and evaluation, are conducted on a computing cluster equipped with 8 $\times$ NVIDIA A100 (80GB) GPUs.
+All experiments, including both supervised fine-tuning and policy optimization, are conducted on a computing cluster equipped with NVIDIA A100 (80GB) GPUs.
 Our implementation is built upon the official NVILA codebase.
-We extend its core architecture to incorporate the View-Conditioned Meta-Net (VCMN) and the Agronomic Reasoning Policy Optimization (ARPO) modules.
+We extend its core training pipeline to robustly support advanced reinforcement learning alignment frameworks, specifically integrating multi-rollout generation and advantage computation for methods like GRPO and DRPO.